utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 Ground to satellite request:

-- Byte 0 - Message type
+- Byte 0 - Opcode
-- Bytes 1-4 (32-bit int) - Argument 1 (may be ignored but is still sent)
+- Bytes 1-4 (32-bit int) - Argument 1
-- Bytes 5-8 (32-bit int) - Argument 2 (may be ignored but is still sent)
+- Bytes 5-8 (32-bit int) - Argument 2
-- Bytes 9-12 (32-bit int) - Password (may be ignored but is still sent)
+- Bytes 9-12 (32-bit int) - Password

+The argument 1, argument 2, and password are sometimes not used, but are always sent in packets.
 The password is only checked for sensitive commands.

+TODO - revisit variable-length or omission of arguments

-Satellite to ground acknowledgement:
+Satellite to ground acknowledgement (ACK or NACK):

-- Byte 0 - Message type
+- Byte 0 - Opcode
 - Bytes 1-4 (32-bit int) - Argument 1
 - Bytes 5-8 (32-bit int) - Argument 2
-- Bytes 9 - Status - 0 = OK (either correct password or don't care about password for that command), 1 = Invalid Password, 2 = Invalid Command
+- Bytes 9 - Status - 0 = OK (valid command, password is correct or don't care), 1 = Invalid Command, 2 = Invalid Password

 The acknowledgement should be sent almost immediately after the satellite receives the request, even if it is currently in the process of executing another command.
 There is a delay between the acknowledgement and response to execute the command (depends on command type, e.g. collect block takes the longest by far).

 Satellite to ground response:

-- Byte 0 - Message type
+- Byte 0 - Opcode
 - Bytes 1-4 (32-bit int) - Argument 1
 - Bytes 5-8 (32-bit int) - Argument 2
-- Bytes 9-... - Data (length depends on message type)
+- Bytes 9-... - Data (length depends on opcode)

 Message Encoding
 ----------------